AXA "Wealth Ultra Savings Plan (2-year Pay)" returns

 Limited-time 4.5% p.a. guaranteed preferential interest rate for premium prepayment

-HONG KONG SAR - Media OutReach - 7 October 2021 - AXA Hong Kong and Macau's award-winning "Wealth Ultra Savings Plan" had first offered 2-year premium payment term in February this year – "Wealth Ultra Savings Plan (2-year Pay)"("Wealth Ultra (2-year Pay)"), which received overwhelming response in the market.
+HONG KONG, Oct.
+7, 2021 /PRNewswire/ -- AXA Hong Kong and Macau's award-winning "Wealth Ultra Savings Plan" had first offered 2-year premium payment term in February this year – "Wealth Ultra Savings Plan (2-year Pay)"("Wealth Ultra (2-year Pay)"), which received overwhelming response in the market.
 The product now returns, offering customers with sustainable wealth growth at an annual premium as low as USD10,000.
 From now until 31 October 2021, customers can enjoy 4.5% p.a. guaranteed preferential interest rate on the prepaid premium if they choose to pay the 2-year basic plan premium in one go.
 "Wealth Ultra (2-year Pay)" is a limited-time offer, with the market-leading features including:

 Flexi Continuation Option to support both life protection and legacy planning.
 Customers can pre-assign the policy value to be passd on for wealth accumulation; while the remaining portion will be payable to the designated beneficiaries in the form of compassionate benefit for immediate financial support.